obernardovieira/personal-web/content/posts/creating-ens-subdomains-programmatically.md

 So the steps are
 1. write the smart contract to, 1. create the subdomain and 2. set data to that subdomain
-2. authorize the smart contract to control the ENS
+2. authorize the smart contract to manage the ENS domain you've created
 3. use it 🤪

 In this example, we will use Ethereum Sepolia.